intel/llvm/sycl/doc/SharedLibraries.md

 // b.cpp
 /*no SYCL_EXTERNAL*/ void LibDeviceFunc() { ... }
 ```
-We have a `SYCL_EXTERNAL` function `foo` called from a kernel, but the
+We have a `SYCL_EXTERNAL` function `LibDeviceFunc` called from a kernel, but the
 application defined only host version of this function.
 Then user adds device
-image with definition of `foo` to the fat object via special compiler option
+image with definition of `LibDeviceFunc` to the fat object via special compiler
-(like `-fsycl-add-targets`).
+option (like `-fsycl-add-targets`).

-The main purpose of this feature is to provide a mechanism which allows to
+The main purpose of this feature is to provide a user-friendly mechanism which
-link device code dynamically at runtime, such as in the scenarios above.
+allows to link device code dynamically at runtime, such as in the scenarios
+above.

 ## Requirements:
 User's device code that consists of some device API (`SYCL_EXTERNAL` functions),
 is compiled into some form and it is not linked statically with device code of
 application.
-It can be a shared library that contains some device code or a
+It can be a shared library with embedded device image or a
 separate device image supplied with properties attached.
 This code is linked
-dynamically at run time with device code of a user's application in order to
+dynamically at run time with device image of a user's application in order to
 resolve dependencies.
 For this combination the following statements must be true: